Tonsillitis? With you in a tic… Neuropsychiatric Sequelae of Group A Streptococcal Infection

 Considerations for future practice and a note on prescription of antibiotics in acute sore throat

-PANDAS/PANS is perhaps not the most common of Paediatric presentations, but certainly worth considering for children presenting with acute changes in behaviour, mood or movement.
+PANDAS and PANS are perhaps not the most common of Paediatric presentations, but certainly worth considering for children presenting with acute changes in behaviour, mood or movement.

 Further Resources: